teddiursa/form_filler/README.md

 - Right-click on the form box you're interested in and select "Inspect" or "Inspect Element".
 This will open the Developer Tools pane, with the HTML for the selected form element highlighted.
 - In the Developer Tools pane, look for the `id` attribute within the highlighted HTML tag.
 The value of the `id` attribute the value set in `config.yml`
 - Repeat for other desired form boxes.

 For example:

 ![website html image](demo_files/html_id.png)
-The id for the "Company" box is `company`
+The id for the "Company" box is `company`.

 The other ids are:
 - `fname`
 - `lname`
 - `address`

 So the `config.yml` terms would be:
 ```
 terms: